developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/keystate/keystate.md

 **This API is supported on a subset of Zebra Technologies Windows Mobile/CE and Windows Embedded handheld devices (see remarks)**.

 **Note**: The VC5090 device might exhibit slight screen distortion while one or more KeyState icons are displayed.
-This occurs only when overlays are visible.
-Some are listed below.
+This occurs only when overlays (listed below) are visible.

-* addressBar
+* AddressBar
-* backbutton
+* BackButton
-* forwardbutton
+* ForwardButton
-* gobutton
+* GoButton
-* minimizebutton
+* MinimizeButton
-* quitbutton
+* QuitButton
-* reloadButton
+* ReloadButton
-* sipbutton
+* SipButton
-* stopbutton
+* StopButton

 ## Enabling the API
 There are two methods of enabling the KeyState API: